 Can You Launch on Android and iOS at the Same Time?

 It’s also important to realize that you may not have to choose.
 Cross platform app development services make it possible to create apps that can be launched simultaneously on Android and iOS platforms.

 Consider the Full Picture When Planning an App Dev Project

 Make sure you consider the full picture and understand all your resources before you decide when to launch an app and in what order.
-Launching on both iOS and Android platforms at the same time is often the most ideal situation, as it maximizes your reach and doesn’t alienate any users.
+Launching on both iOS and Android platforms at the same time is often the most ideal situation, in the mobile app development world.
 But to do this effectively, you need to be able to support a simultaneous launch.
 If you can only handle one at a time, it’s better to do them separately and get them right than to make a mess of them and cause customers to delete your app and not use it.

 Net Solutions offers a wide selection of mobile app development services.
 Our expert dev teams can design, develop and help you launch iOS, Android and cross platform apps.
 We also help support strong app store optimization so that, wherever you choose to launch first, you have a better chance at being found by the right users.